 Charter has stock option plans (the "Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or restricted stock (not to exceed 20,000,000 shares of Charter Class A common stock), as each term is defined in the Plans.
-Employees, officers, consultants and directors of the Charter and its subsidiaries and affiliates are eligible to receive grants under the Plans.
+Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the Plans.
 Options granted generally vest over four years from the grant date, with 25% generally vesting on the anniversary of the grant date and ratably thereafter.
 Generally, options expire 10 years from the grant date.
 The Plans allow for the issuance of up to a total of 90,000,000 shares of Charter Class A common stock (or units convertible into Charter Class A common stock).
-During the three months ended March 31, 2007, Charter granted 3.8 million stock options and 6.7 million performance units under Charter's Long-Term Incentive Program.
-The Company recorded \$5 million and \$4 million of stock compensation expense which is included in selling, general, and administrative expense for the three months ended March 31, 2007 and 2006, respectively.
+During the three and six months ended June 30, 2007, Charter granted 0.1 million and 3.9 million stock options, respectively, and 0.2 million performance units, respectively, under Charter's Long-Term Incentive Program.
+The Company recorded \$5 million and \$3 million for the six months ended June 30, 2007 and 2006, which is included in selling, general, and administrative expense.

-15. Consolidating Schedules
+Consolidating Schedules